 Stability isn’t necessarily destabilizing, but as Hyman Minsky’s Financial Instability Hypothesis eludes: long term stability breeds instability and diminishes resilience in economic markets, mainly due to psychological factors.

 Although this theory is economic, it is easy to see how the general axiom applies to other social sciences and beyond.
-In other words, one could as easily and accurately claim, “long term stability breeds instability and diminishes resilience in socioeconomic markets, mainly due to psychological factors.”
+In other words, one could as easily and accurately claim, “long term stability breeds instability and diminishes resilience in socioeconomic ‘markets,’ mainly due to psychological factors; just like it is the case in economic markets.”

 In both cases we are dealing with complex human factors which go beyond the purely rational.